News

 Read more →

 We have been homeschooling for many years and I sometimes forget that what we do isn't the same for others.
-So, I am adding a monthly homeschool recap to this blog to demonstrate one way (there are so many methods out there!) that homeschooling can work.
+So, I am writing a monthly homeschool recap to demonstrate one way (there are so many methods out there!) that homeschooling can work.
 We use an eclectic method of homeschooling that leans very heavily towards the Charlotte Mason method of teaching.
 Without going into too much detail about this method, it can be described as very literature-heavy.
 We read and discuss A LOT of books.
-We don't spend a lot of time on workbooks, worksheets, etc., We have...
+We don't spend a lot of time on workbooks, worksheets, etc., We have gravitated toward...

 Read more →